 WHAT TO DO IN THE YORKSHIRE DALES

 1. Outdoor Activities.
 Walking, cycling, nature study (birding, wild flowers, and geology), leisurely motoring, horseback riding, caving, angling, golf and viewing gardens are all outdoor interests that can be fully indulged in the Dales.
 One of the marvelous things about the Dales is the sheer number of walks sponsored by the National Park and many other organizations.
 If you are not familiar with reading Ordinance Survey maps but want to experience the beautiful riverside and moor walking that abounds in the Dales, you can always find a group to join.
-You can find lists of sponsored walks at the National Park Centers (the local one is in Reeth) and in the Darlington & Stockton Times (published every Friday and available from the two newsagents in Reeth) in its What's On listings.
+You can find lists of sponsored walks at the National Park Centers (the local one is in Reeth) and in the Darlington & Stockton Times (published every Friday and available from the Gift Shop on the east side of the marketplace in Reeth) in its What's On listings.
 For a sampling of local walks with beautiful photographs, please go to the where2walk website (where2walk).
 The Dales Bike Centre in Fremington, between Reeth and Grinton, has bikes for rent (Dales Bike Centre).
 If you want to see a Yorkshire farm first hand, a visit to Hazel Brow Farm in Low Row is highly recommended, especially for families with younger children (Hazel Brow Farm).
-For information about the flora and fauna found in Swaledale, the Yorkshire Dales National Park has a very informative website (www.natureinthedales.org).
+For information about the wildlife found in Swaledale, the Yorkshire Dales National Park has a very informative webpage (Wildlife).

 the ruins of at least four significant abbies (Easby, Fountains, Jervaulx and Rievaulx)